mitre-attack/mitreattack-python/docs/mitre_attack_data/mitre_attack_data.rst

 ==============================================

 The MitreAttackData library is used to read in and work with MITRE ATT&CK STIX 2.0 content.
-You can find the latest MITRE ATT&CK STIX 2.0 files here:
+The latest MITRE ATT&CK STIX 2.0 files can be found here:

 * `Enterprise ATT&CK`_
 * `Mobile ATT&CK`_
 * `ICS ATT&CK`_

-*Note*: this library currently only supports STIX 2.0

 .. _Enterprise ATT&CK: https://raw.githubusercontent.com/mitre/cti/master/enterprise-attack/enterprise-attack.json
 .. _Mobile ATT&CK: https://raw.githubusercontent.com/mitre/cti/master/mobile-attack/mobile-attack.json
 .. _ICS ATT&CK: https://raw.githubusercontent.com/mitre/cti/master/ics-attack/ics-attack.json

 This library provides the ability to query the dataset for objects and their related objects.
+When working with queries to return objects based on a set of characteristics, it is likely that a few objects will be returned which are no longer maintained by ATT&CK.
+These are objects marked as deprecated or revoked.
+We recommend filtering out revoked and deprecated objects whenever possible since they are no longer maintained by ATT&CK.

 .. code-block:: python